Charles Bausman: Stop the Steal

-Beyond planning and hosting protests with the Rod of Steele Ministries on his property Charles Bausman also encouraged people online to attend protests.
+Beyond planning and hosting protests with the Rod of Steele Ministries on his property Bausman also encouraged people online to attend protests.
 A secret meeting of insurrectionists were said to have met in Lancaster on January 3, 2001.
-Charles Bausman is photographed as entering the US Capitol.
+Bausman was photographed entering the US Capitol.

 Personal life

 Bausman is the son of Evelyn Bausman and Jack Bausman of Stamford, Connecticut.
-Through his mother, Bausman is the great-grandson of Richard T. Greener, the first Black student to graduate from Harvard College, and his second wife Mishi Kawashima.
+Through his mother, Bausman is the maternal great-grandson of Richard T. Greener, the first Black student to graduate from Harvard College, and his second wife Mishi Kawashima.
 Jack graduated from Harvard in 1950, became a reporter for the Associated Press for forty years during the Cold War and was the bureau chief in Moscow for four years beginning July 1968 covering Richard Nixon's trip to Moscow from 22 to 30 May 1972 during détente.
 His older sister Mary-Fred Bausman-Watkins died in May 2022.
 He has a brother.
 His wife Kristina Bausman is from Mednogorsk.
 Bausman was previously married to Olga Bausman.